 The most powerful stories may be the ones we tell ourselves -but beware, they’re usually fiction.
 Brené Brown

-I firmly believe that as much as you try to separate personal from professional, that very dance can consequently be more stressful than a situation you may be dealing with.
+The last month has been nothing short of challenging in both my personal and professional environments.
+I firmly believe that as much as you try to separate personal from professional, that very dance can consequently be more stressful than the situation you may be dealing with.

-I picked up an issue of O Magazine where Brené Brown, Elizabeth Gilbert and others get into the importance of storytelling and how the very act of listening is where we turn for encouragement in how we live.
+It’s no coincidence that I picked up the September Issue of O Magazine where Brené Brown, Elizabeth Gilbert and others get into the importance of storytelling and how the very act of listening is where we turn for encouragement in how we live.

 You see, stories are the glue of what we are.
 They stitch together what we become.
 Our ability to tell them is fundamental to how we celebrate and examine our lives.
 Sharing our stories reminds us of what we believe in and helps us make sense of a fickle world.